cedardb/docs/content/references/datatypes/text.md

 (1 row)
 ```

+### Non-deterministic Results
-However, be aware that queries using collates can result in unexpected results, when values *look* different, but
+Be aware that queries using collates can lead to unexpected results, when values *look* different, but
 are considered equivalent according to the specified collate!
+For example, for the following query, both, the lowercase and the uppercase result are equally valid:
 ```sql
 with strings(s) as (values ('foo'), ('FOO')) select distinct s collate "en_US_ci"